Rolling Process: Definition, Working Principle, Application, and Defects

 • Automotive body and door shell

-Defects of rolling process
+Defects of a rolling process

 Below are a few key defects found in the rolling process.
 Often these are due to improper setting of the machine or due to unskilled operators.
 Sometimes poor sheet quality also plays a role in rolling process defects.